 Whenever a public competition is held, it is well publicised through the Royal Mint website and other media.

 The Museum is accessible by appointment for research purposes.
-If you would like to study the collection or make use of the library and archive, please outline your area of interest using the contact us page.
+If you would like to study the collection or make use of the library and archive, please outline your area of interest using the Research request contact form.

 United Kingdom coins are legal tender for payment of the amounts detailed below.